payola/Payola/README.md

 The `Plugin` class represents the plugin itself with all the logic.
 Each `Plugin` may have some `Parameter`s which define which values the plugin requires on the input.
 For example, the `Typed` plugin which comes pre-installed with Payola has one `Parameter` named `RDF Type URI`.
 When a `Plugin` is to be evaluated, it receives a corresponding `PluginInstance` and a sequence of `Graph`s as its input.

 A `PluginInstance` is a container for `ParameterValue`s: a `ParameterValue` contains the concrete value for that particular `Parameter` (a string, numeric value, ...).
-Hence when a `Plugin` is being evaluated, it queries the `PluginInstance` it gets on the input for all the required parameter values.
+Hence when a `Plugin` is being evaluated, it queries the `PluginInstance` for all required parameter values.

 An `Analysis` forms various plugin instances into a tree-like structure using `PluginInstanceBinding`s.
 A `PluginInstanceBinding` can be viewed on as an edge in the resulting tree structure (`PluginInstance`s being vertices).
 When an `Analysis` is run, each `PluginInstance` is evaluated by its peer `Plugin`.
 The evaluation process begins at the leaf vertices and forms a chain taking output of one or more plugins and passing it to the next plugin as input.
 Because a valid `Analysis` forms a tree, the output is just one `Graph`.
 For more information about the analysis evaluation process see the [plugins section](#domain.plugins).